How to Measure Marketing Performance?

 • Content pathing (what pages people view before converting)

-Practical example: SEO that’s “working” but not converting
+Practical example: SEO that's 'working' but not converting

-Let’s say organic traffic is up 25%.
+Let's say organic traffic is up 25%.
+Leadership smiles.
+But pipeline didn't move.

 An ops-grade measurement approach asks: